stillwater-sc/dfa-documentation/content/introduction/example.md

 +++
+weight = 2
 title = "An Example"
 date = "2017-02-15T07:00:21-05:00"
 toc = true

-weight = 2
-next = "/introduction/linearschedule"
-prev = "/introduction/"

 tags = [ "domain-flow", "algorithm", "matrix-multiply" ]
 categories = [ "domain-flow", "introduction" ]
 series = [ "introduction" ]

 +++
+# An Example

-Let's look at an example of a simple, but frequently used operator: dense matrix multiplication.
-A Domain Flow program is shown below:
+Let's look at a simple, but frequently used operator in Deep Learning inference: dense matrix multiplication.
+A Domain Flow program for this operator is shown below:

 ```verbatim
 compute ( (i,j,k) | 1 <= i,j,k <= N ) {